igormichalak/igormichalak/README.md

-👋 Hi, I'm Igor Michalak.
-I'm an 19 yo software engineer from Poland 🇵🇱

-🛠️ I use Go & TypeScript (Next.js, Astro + SolidJS) for building my projects.
+I write orthogonal and simple software with Go, C, Zig.
+Mostly open source.
+APIs, pipelines, real-time services, embedded systems and graphics.
+But also cross-platform and Linux utilities.
+For end-user apps I use JavaScript/TypeScript (HTMX, Astro, Solid) and Dart (Flutter).

-🧠 I am currently learning: embedded development with C and Zig, web development with HTMX, F# and Swift.
+I am currently learning the ARM embedded programming and raw game development.

-💖 I enjoy simplicity and open source software.

-📬 Reach me at igor@igormichalak.com.
+Reach me at igor@igormichalak.com